mightyiam/bookkeeping/introduction.md

 let bank_account_key = book.insert_account("Bank account");
 // The type of the `&'static str` arguments is the one provided for the
 // `Book`s generic `Account` type.
 Even though the name of this generic
-// does not end with `Meta`, it is similar to the `Book`s `Meta` and
+// does not end with `Meta`, it is similar to `TransactionMeta` and
-// `TransactionMeta` generics in the sense that you may use whatever
+// `MoveMeta` generics in the sense that you may use whatever type you
-// type you see fit.
+// see fit.
 //
 // Notice that by inserting new accounts, we have obtained keys.
 These
 // keys will be used to refer to these accounts when adding moves.